getsentry/sentry.engineering/data/blog/should-you-could-you-aot.md

 ## Dependencies on libraries that aren't AOT compatible

-Since Sentry is an SDK, we've generally kept dependencies for the solution to a minimum and where we do have dependencies, we maintain the source code for these as GIT submodules within our solution (so that users of our SDK don't need to know about it).
+The Sentry SDKs follow the philosophy that [dependency has a cost](https://develop.sentry.dev/sdk/philosophy/#dependencies-cost) and we generally keep dependencies to a minimum.
+Where possible, we maintain the source code for these as Git submodules within our solution to avoid conflicts and other issues.
+This simplified dependency challenges for us.

 The main one we struggled with was [Ben.Demystifier by Ben Adams](https://github.com/benaadams/Ben.Demystifier).
 This is a library that we use to create enhanced stack traces for the crash reports collected by Sentry.
 It's a great library but unfortunately it relies heavily on reflection and it's not AOT compatible.